 Fall Pumpkin Festivals

 A perfect way to celebrate your harvest is with a festival, of course!
-In addition to the world’s largest beer festival, Germany holds the title for the world’s largest Pumpkin Festival in Ludwigsburg (just outside of Stuttgart) making it one of the most famous german festivals other than Oktoberfest.
+In addition to the world’s largest beer festival, Germany holds the title for the world’s largest Pumpkin Festival in Ludwigsburg (One of my Favorite Day Trips from Stuttgart) making it one of the most famous german festivals other than Oktoberfest.
 And yes, it is exactly what it sounds like.

 In addition to beautifully decorated pumpkins, you can enjoy anything from pumpkin wine to the beloved pumpkin soup (Kürbissuppe).
 If it’s a food, they’ll find a way to pumpkin-fy it!
 There are pumpkin boat races, pumpkin carving contests, and more!